kfit-dev/dynamic-singer/README.md

 ---

-**dynamic-singer**, Python API, Dynamic source, N targets, Prometheus exporter for Singer ETL.
+**dynamic-singer**, Python API, Dynamic source, N targets, Prometheus exporter, realtime transformation for Singer ETL

-This library is an extension for singer.io for easier deployment, metrices, auto-detect schema and sinking to multiple targets.
+This library is an extension for singer.io for easier deployment, metrices, auto-detect schema, realtime transformation and sinking to multiple targets.
 Read more about singer.io at https://www.singer.io/.

 **dynamic-singer** also able to run in Jupyter Notebook.